wix/stylable/packages/stylable.io/docs/references/extending-through-js.md

 ## Plugin types

  **Stylable** supports the following types of plugins:
+* Values - string values exported from a javascript module.
 * [Formatters]('./formatters.md) - functions for manipulating single CSS declaration values.
 * [Mixins]('./mixins.md) - functions for generating a CSS fragment that can include single or multiple rulesets and declarations.